remykarem/remykarem.github.io/books/networking-book/src/layer-4/transport-layer.md

 Connection-oriented protocol

-## Sockets

-Sockets are gateways between applications and the network.
-Data is sent from application to socket.
-Sockets have an associated port number with them.

-OS can take care of explicitly specifying a port.
-THis is called ephemeral ports, i.e.e OS will bind a socket to a port dynamically

 ## Multiplexing and demultiplexing

 Transport layer labels packets with the port number of the application a message is from and the one it is addressed to.
 This allows the layer to multiplex and demultiplex the data.
 TCP and UDP implement these differently.